Andrettin/Wyrmsun/readme.txt

 -----------------------------------------------------------------------

 * Scenarios
-- The location of the portal to Jotunheim is now revealed for a short time after the "Slay Geirrod" quest is acquired.
-Furthermore, when that quest's introduction dialogue finishes, the map is now centered on the portal's location.
+- After the "Slay Geirrod" quest is acquired, the area around the portal to Jotunheim is now revealed for a short time (with a special revealer that can see ethereal objects such as portals).
+Additionally, the map is also centered on the portal's location.

 -----------------------------------------------------------------------
 - 2.9.1